Social dominance theory: Group hierarchy

 Social dominance theory (SDT) argues that all human societies form group-based hierarchies.
 A social hierarchy is where some individuals receive greater prestige, power or wealth than others.
-A group-based hierarchy is distinct from an individual-based hierarchy in that the former is based on a socially constructed group such as race, ethnicity, religion, social class, linguistic group etc while the latter is based on athletic or leadership ability, high intelligence, artistic abilities etc.
+A group-based hierarchy is distinct from an individual-based hierarchy in that the former is based on a socially constructed group such as race, ethnicity, religion, social class and freedoms, linguistic group, etc. while the latter is based on inherited, athletic or leadership ability, high intelligence, artistic abilities, etc.

 A primary assumption in social dominance theory (SDT) is that racism, sexism, nationalism, and classism are all manifestations of the same human disposition to form group-based social hierarchies.
-The social tiers described by multiple theories of stratification become organized into hierarchies due to forces that SDT believes are best explained in evolutionary psychology to offer high survival value.
+The social tiers described by multiple intersectional theories of stratification become organized into hierarchies due to forces that SDT believes are best explained in evolutionary psychology to offer high survival value.
 Human social hierarchies are seen to consist of a hegemonic group at the top and negative reference groups at the bottom.
 More powerful social roles are increasingly likely to be occupied by a hegemonic group member (for example, an older white male).
 Males are more dominant than females, and they possess more political power and occupy higher status positions illustrating the iron law of androcracy.
 As a role gets more powerful, Putnam’s law of increasing disproportion becomes applicable and the probability the role is occupied by a hegemonic group member increases.

 SDT adds new theoretical elements attempting a comprehensive synthesis of explanations of the three mechanisms of group hierarchy oppression that are regulated by legitimizing myths: